-Any unused medicine or waste material should be disposed of in accordance with local requirements.
+Any unused medicine or waste material should be disposed of by taking to your local pharmacy.

 6.7 Physicochemical properties

 Pamidronate disodium is a white crystalline powder that is soluble in water or 2N sodium hydroxide, poorly soluble in 0.1N hydrochloric acid and 0.1N acetic acid and virtually insoluble in organic solvents.
 The pH of a 1% solution in water is approximately 8.2.